A visual audio experience. Created by Britt Wray and Produced by Nadja Oertelt.

 "In a room full of synthetic biologists, ask each one to define synthetic biology, and you'll get as many completely different answers as there are people in the room."

-Synthetic biology means many things to many people, though at its most basic, the field aims to engineer helpful, clever or “better” biological systems than what nature provides.
+At its most basic, the field aims to engineer helpful, clever or “better” biological systems than what nature provides.

 Aurator is a platform for listening and speaking back to the private thoughts and feelings of people who work in controversial fields.
 This edition of Aurator focuses on synthetic biology, and invites you to explore the audio diaries of a natural scientist, a social scientist, an artist, a biohacker, an entrepreneur, a watchdog, and a bioethicist who have worked extensively in the field of synthetic biology.